 Side-impact collisions are also called broadside collisions.
 These may be devastating no matter which vehicles are involved, but they may be particularly devastating for motorcyclists who are struck broadside by a larger vehicle.
 Unlike a car, which has a metal barrier between the driver or passenger and other vehicles, a motorcycle offers no protection when it is struck from the side.
 The result may be catastrophic injuries or even a wrongful death.
-If you are injured or a loved one is killed in a broadside collision, you should consult the experienced California motorcycle accident attorneys at Black & DePaoli
+If you are injured or a loved one is killed in a broadside collision, you should consult the experienced California motorcycle accident attorneys at The Law Office of Black & DePaoli, PC.

 Pursuing Compensation for a Broadside Collision